sanjanb/sanjanb.github.io/_posts/2025-01-15-advanced-blog-formatting-guide.md

     docker-compose build --no-cache
     docker-compose up -d

-    echo "✅ Jekyll is running at http://localhost:4000" }
+    echo "Jekyll is running at http://localhost:4000" }

 # Function to create new blog post